 Have teams focus on individual lines or verses and locate images that help the viewer better comprehend the meaning and connect to the content.
 Encourage students to use digital cameras to capture original photos.
-Tools like Wixie and Frames also have tools students can use to create illustrations.
+Apps like Wixie have tools students can use to create illustrations.

 Teams should combine the images with text, voice narration, and background music to complete their visual poem.

-To extend the learning and focus on really analyzing each poem, post them individually to your classroom web site, or on morning announcemtns.
+To extend the learning and focus on really analyzing each poem, post them individually to your classroom web site, or on morning announcements.